IIIF/api/source/api/presentation/3.0/index.md

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][rfc-2119].

+* __embedded__ When a resource is embedded within another resource, the complete representation of the embedded resource is present within the embedding resource, and dereferencing the URI of the embedded resource will not result in additional important information.
+Example: A Sequence is embedded in a Manifest.
+* __referenced__ When a resource is referenced from another resource, an incomplete representation of the referenced resource is present within the referencing resource, and dereferencing the URI of the referenced resource will result in additional information.
+Typically, the `id`, `type`, and `label` properties will be included in the reference.
+Example:  A Manifest is referenced in a Collection.

 ##  2. Resource Type Overview